-Satoya holds a Bachelor of Business Administration degree in Finance and Accounting and a Master’s of Education degree in Curriculum and Instruction both from Sam Houston State University.
-She is excited to bring her skills, expertise, and experience to Read Fort Worth as we work to positively impact the lives of members of our community, families, and most importantly, our children.
+Ms. Williams holds a Bachelor of Business Administration degree in Finance and Accounting and a Master’s of Education degree in Curriculum and Instruction both from Sam Houston State University.
+She is excited to continue her skills, expertise, and experience at Read Fort Worth as we work to positively impact the lives of members of our community, families, and most importantly, our children.

 Francisco Aguilar is the Marketing and Communications Coordinator at Read Fort Worth.
 Francisco joined Read Fort Worth as a Social Media Intern in 2018 and transitioned to the Marketing and Communications Coordinator role in July 2019.
 As an intern, Francisco was instrumental in establishing and building the organization’s social media presence.
 In his coordinator role, Francisco utilizes his digital marketing and creative skills to support the goals and initiatives of Read Fort Worth.
 He enjoys making a positive impact in the Fort Worth community.

 Prior to Read Fort Worth, Francisco served as a Marketing Intern at Praesidium, Inc. Francisco received his Bachelors in Advertising and Public Relations from the University of Texas at Arlington in 2017.